 Breaking in Your Manduka Black Mat

 Personally, I just started practicing with my mat.
-I didn’t notice any significant break in period but it’s been seven years now so all I can really say for sure is the mat is in great shape and not showing significant wear.
+I didn’t notice any significant break in period but it’s been nine years now so all I can really say for sure is the mat is in great shape and not showing significant wear.
 Manduka says you can try a simple salt scrub on your Manduka mat to break it in faster if you desire.
 In order to do this you will need:

 Sprinkle the salt on the mat and let it sit or scrub in a circular motion.
 Let the salt sit for 24-hours.
 Wipe the salt off using a damp cloth.
 Then repeat this process two to three times as needed.